jixiaojie/CarND-Advanced-Lane-Lines/README.md

 #### 2. I used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 36-41 in `find_line.py`).
+Here's an example of my output for this step.

 <div class="test">
 <img src="output_images/gray.jpg" width="400" />
 </div>

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `get_perspective()`, which appears in lines 195 through 207 in the file `functions.py`.
+The `get_perspective()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32([(555, 480), (752, 480), (228, 700), (1072, 700)])